Today I am sharing another delicious, traditional South African recipe: Banana Bread!

 Most South Africans love banana bread.
 I for one love all things sweet.
 I have shared my favourite Lemon Meringue Tart , Milk Tart and Pancake recipe previously.
 Today it is the banana bread recipe!
 It is an easy recipe, easy enough for kids to help make it!

 Banana bread is a good recipe to make when you have overripe bananas.
-You could make a healthier version by substituting the sugar with sweetner, the flour with wholewheat or coconut/rice flour).
+You could make a healthier version by substituting the sugar with sweetener, the flour with wholewheat or coconut/rice flour).

 Now onto the recipe.
-Just remember the size of bananas vary.
-You might think you have a medium sized banana, but it can be huge compared to what I am using here.
-I have seen in the US and Australia that you get really big ones, so play with the amount of bananas you add- if it is too wet, add less bananas next time.
+Just remember the size of bananas varies.
+You might think you have a medium-sized banana, but it can be huge compared to what I am using here.
+I have seen in the US and Australia that you get really big ones, so play with the number of bananas you add- if it is too wet, add fewer bananas next time.

 125 ml (1/2 cup) butter/margarine